shivam-baghla/shivambaghla.com/blog/importance-of-building-a-strong-engineering-culture-for-startups.md

 ---
 title: "Importance of Building a Strong Engineering Culture for Startups"
-date: YYYY-MM-DD
+date: 29 Dec, 2022
-tags: [comma, separated, values]
+tags: [Engineering Culture, values, startup]
-reviewers: [name1, name2]
+reviewers: [Anon]
 ---

 # Importance of Building a Strong Engineering Culture for Startups